Flights to Bristol

 What is Bristol famous for?

-Yes, you can enjoy a day trip from London to Bristol or vice versa.
-The train journey between these two is about 1 hour and 40 minutes.
+You can enjoy a day's trip from London to Bristol or vice versa.
+The train journey between these two cities is about 1 hour and 40 minutes.

 Hotels